numurus-nepi/.github/README.md

 ## Numurus, Powering Industrial AI and Automation at the Edge

-At **[Numurus](https://www.numurus.com), we focus on the concept "built it once and share with millions, so they don't have to"**.
+At [Numurus](https://www.numurus.com), we focus on the concept "built it once and share with millions, so they don't have to".

-NEPI is a software platform that helps engineers reduce the time and risks of bringing robotic, automation, and edge-AI applications to market.
+We developed NEPI, a full-featured edge-AI and automation software platform for embedded edge-compute hardware, to help both new and experienced developers bypass many hurdles associated with creating and bringing up edge-AI-enabled automation solutions.

 **Start creating your next edge AI and automation solution today with NEPI!**